jchabloz/verisocks/README.md

 ### Message format

-The TCP message format follows the proposal for a message format in the RealPython tutorial as it seems to be quite reasonable and generic.
+The TCP message format follows the proposal for a message format in the RealPython tutorial on sockets programming as it seems to be quite reasonable and generic.
 Indeed, it allows to deal easily with variable-length messages while making sure that we can easily verify the that the full message has been received and/or is not overlapping with the next message.

 1. Fixed-length pre-header
    * Type: Integer value